 When one thinks of a garden, the impression conjured up in their minds is often always an image of carefully manicured lawns and perfectly pruned hedges.
-However, there's a time-honored gardening style that embraces a different philosophy.
-That’s the concept of cottage gardens.
-These practically magical spaces are known for their quirky and dreamy appeal.
+But there's a gardening style that embraces a different philosophy.
+Cottage gardens are practically magical spaces known for their quirky and dreamy appeal.
 They celebrate nature’s beauty in its most unbridled form.

-Cottage gardens have an enduring appeal that goes beyond time and trends.
-With their fanciful and quixotic flowering spaces, these gardens arouse a sense of nostalgia and beauty.
-Entrenched in history, cottage gardens are a celebration of nature's copiousness and the human desire to create enthralling landscapes.
+These gardens have an appeal that goes beyond time and trends.
+They are fanciful and quixotic flowering spaces that arouse a sense of nostalgic beauty.
+Entrenched in history, cottage gardens are a celebration of nature's copiousness and the human desire to create charming landscapes.

 The Ideals of Cottage Gardens

-There are numerous theories that attempt to explain the origins of cottage gardens.
-English in origin, these whimsical gardens are believed to have developed during the Elizabethan times as a local source of herbs and fruits.
-One such theory is that they arose due to the Black Death of the 1340s when the death of many laborers made land available for small cottages with personal gardens.
+Numerous theories attempt to explain the origins of cottage gardens.
+English in origin, these whimsical gardens are believed to have developed during the Elizabethan period as a local source of herbs and fruits.
+One such theory is that they arose due to the Black Death of the 1340s, when the death of many laborers made land available for small cottages with personal gardens.

-However, North Carolina State University indicates that cottage gardens have their roots dating back to the late 1400s, and the main plants were edibles and medicinal plants, including vegetables, herbs, and fruit trees while flowers were of less importance then.
-Later becoming more stylized, the gardens often surrounded the quaint cottages of the working class and were traditionally established around small, humble dwellings and aimed to provide some sustenance, beauty, and a sense of place.
+On the other hand, North Carolina State University indicates that cottage gardens have their roots dating back to the late 1400s, and the main plants were edibles and medicinal plants, including vegetables, herbs, and fruit trees, while flowers were of less importance then.
+Later, becoming more stylized, the gardens often surrounded the quaint cottages of the working class and were traditionally established around small, humble dwellings and aimed to provide some sustenance, beauty, and a sense of place.

 Cottage gardens also emphasize a mixed planting style where flowers, herbs, and vegetables coexist pleasantly.
 This intermingling of species helps create a balanced ecosystem, attracting beneficial insects and birds while reducing the risk of pests.
 It also ensures a continuous display of color and interest throughout the growing season.